wiseman-timelord/Wsl2-AmdGpu-Chat/README.md

 - After successfull creation, then expand to be able to use, chunking and rag (or whatever is better).
 - Keep adding features, research on internet is priority, or local files.

-### DESCRIPTION:
+#### DESCRIPTION:
-The Wsl2g-AmdGpu-Agent is a Python-based chatbot interface that leverages GGUF models for inference using AMD GPU acceleration within a WSL2 environment.
-It dynamically loads models from a specified directory, presents them to the user for selection, and provides an interactive conversational interface.
+The Wsl2g-AmdGpu-Agent is a Python-based chatbot interface designed to leverage GGUF models for inference using AMD GPU acceleration within a WSL2 environment.
+This project aims to provide a seamless and efficient conversational AI experience by dynamically loading models from a specified directory, presenting them to the user for selection, and offering an interactive conversational interface.
 The program ensures proper configuration persistence, allowing users to save and reuse settings across sessions.
-I have done similar projects before, but the idea here is to ensure that binaries are not used, so that we can use other libraries intended for combined use with torch/ctransformers, or whatever library I go with in the end, I will investigate them.
+Unlike previous projects, this implementation avoids the use of binaries, enabling the integration of various libraries such as torch/ctransformers, ensuring flexibility and compatibility with future updates.

-### FEATURES:
+#### FEATURES:
-- Dynamic Model Loading: Automatically scans the ./Models folder for available .gguf models and loads the selected one for inference.
+- **Dynamic Model Loading**: Automatically scans the `./Models` folder for available `.gguf` models and loads the selected one for inference.
-- GPU-Accelerated Inference: Uses the ctransformers library to take advantage of AMD GPU acceleration for fast and efficient text generation.
+- **GPU-Accelerated Inference**: Utilizes the `ctransformers` library to take advantage of AMD GPU acceleration for fast and efficient text generation.
-- Interactive Chat Interface: Allows users to interact with the loaded model in a conversational loop.
+- **Interactive Chat Interface**: Provides a user-friendly interface for interacting with the loaded model in a conversational loop.
-- Model Selection Menu: Displays a dynamic menu for users to choose from multiple models, if available.
+- **Model Selection Menu**: Displays a dynamic menu for users to choose from multiple models, if available.
-- Configuration Persistence: Saves user settings, such as the selected WSL distribution, in a persistent JSON file (persistence.json), ensuring settings are maintained across sessions.
+- **Configuration Persistence**: Saves user settings, such as the selected WSL distribution, in a persistent JSON file (`persistence.json`), ensuring settings are maintained across sessions.
-- Batch Script Integration: Works seamlessly with a Windows batch script for WSL2 environment setup, model installation, and script execution.
+- **Batch Script Integration**: Works seamlessly with a Windows batch script for WSL2 environment setup, model installation, and script execution.
-- Utility Functions: Centralized utility functions for configuration management and file handling.
+- **Utility Functions**: Centralized utility functions for configuration management and file handling.
-- Easy Setup and Execution: A single batch file handles WSL2 initialization, Python environment setup, and running of the chatbot.
+- **Easy Setup and Execution**: A single batch file handles WSL2 initialization, Python environment setup, and running of the chatbot.
+- **Resource Optimization**: Dynamically allocates CPU threads and GPU VRAM based on system usage, ensuring optimal performance.
+- **Detailed Installation Process**: Streamlined installation process with clear feedback at each step, ensuring a smooth setup experience.

 ### PREVIEW:
 ```